Punshnut/macos-launchy/README.md

 ## Quick tips

-- Right-click any icon to rename it, hide it, show it in Finder, or move it to a page or folder.
+- Right-click any icon (even in the Dock menu) for rename, moving, hiding, Finder reveal, or folder shortcuts—apps and folders behave identically.
-- Drag apps together to build folders or create an empty one from the background menu; custom names stick around.
+- Drag apps together to build folders or drop onto the background menu to create new ones; Option/Shift modifiers force folder drops or merges while keeping layouts steady.
-- Hold Option or Shift while dragging to force a folder drop—add apps into folders, create new ones on an icon, or merge two folders without the grid shuffling.
+- Floaty mode mirrors the quick palette feel and now includes fast toggles so switching between fullscreen and HUD is instant.
-- The Dock and menu bar icons mirror your arrangement for fast launches plus quick access to updates, settings, and quit.
+- Dock and menu bar icons fully integrate with your layout for repeat launches plus quick access to the auto updater, settings, and Quit.
-- Reset the grid from Settings to start fresh without losing hidden apps or custom labels; toggle auto gap fill to taste.
+- Reset the grid from Settings any time, keep hidden apps safe, and choose whether icons auto-fill gaps for a polished layout.

 ## License & support